Introduction:

 -

-Open up your Bibles with me, please, to Matthew chapter 5.
+Open up your Bibles with me, please, to Matthew chapter five.

-If I asked you, "What is a Christian?"
+And if I asked you, what is a Christian?

 What is a Christian?